plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ---
 We've reached a significant milestone of $1 million in annual recurring revenue (ARR) with Plausible Analytics, a simple, lightweight, open source and privacy-friendly [alternative to Google Analytics](https://plausible.io/vs-google-analytics).

 We're a completely independent, self-funded and bootstrapped team of four.
 We're intentionally small, profitable and sustainable.
+More than 7,000 paying subscribers trust us, and we're actively counting stats on more than 50,000 websites with more than a billion monthly pageviews between them.

 Our growth comes organically from word of mouth.
 We've never paid to advertise for Plausible.

 This post is a recap of how we built a $1M ARR open source SaaS.